-Ship turned away from Australia due to dock in Napier to take cattle to China
+Ship turned away from Australia is due to dock in Napier to take cattle to China

 A spokesperson for Napier Port confirmed the ship would be departing Napier with live cattle.

-Minister for Biosecurity Damien O'Connor was unable to comment due to being overseas in Thailand.
+Minister for Biosecurity Damien O'Connor was unable to comment due to being in Thailand.